Chef Dan (Jiggy) Janjigian, Photo by Nick Sulzer/Buckrail

 Kofta By Dan Janjigian Special to the Mirror-Spectator

 JACKSON HOLE, Wyo. — As an Armenian-American chef, I am constantly looking for ways to integrate the dishes and flavors that I grew up with into my menus.
 This recipe was born out of that desire in the catering kitchen.
-When I make these koftas, they’re usually small, about two bites and served on a skewer as a passed appetizer at events, dotted with a dill-cucumber raita, or a thick jajik.
+When I make these koftas, they’re usually small, about two bites and served on a skewer as a passed appetizer at events, dotted with a dill-cucumber raita, or thick jajik.

-This recipe is a marriage of kofta, and losh kebab, or as my parents said “It’s a grilled Keyma with spice.”
+This recipe is a marriage of kofta, and losh kebab, or as my parents said “It’s grilled Keyma with spice.”

 When I’m at home, I prefer to eat it in Syrian bread with a lightly dressed cucumber and tomato salad.